LLNL/RAJA/docs/sphinx/feature/reduction.rst

   static constexpr int = 1000;

   //
-  // Initialize array of length N with all 1's.
+  // Initialize array of length N with all ones.
 Then, set some other
   // values to make the example mildly interesting...
   //
   int vec[N] = {1};